decaporg/decap-cms/packages/netlify-cms-backend-gitlab/README.md

 `Api` - A wrapper for GitLab REST API.

-`AuthenticationPage` - A component uses [lib-auth](https://github.com/netlify/netlify-cms/tree/master/packages/netlify-cms-lib-auth/README.md) and facilitates authentication flows for:
+`AuthenticationPage` - A component uses [lib-auth](https://github.com/netlify/netlify-cms/tree/master/packages/netlify-cms-lib-auth/README.md) to facilitate OAuth, PKCE and implicit authentication.
-- gitlab
-- netlify
-- or custom gitlab endpoint, from `config.backend`.

 Look at tests or types for more info.